Class of 2026

 Medical School: Touro College of Osteopathic Medicine

-Matched: PM&R at Burke Rehabilitation Hospital
+Advanced Match: PM&R at Burke Rehabilitation Hospital

 Hobbies: Photography (even had photo at Crocker Art Museum in Sacramento) and watch Korean dramas